Podcasts

 Agents of Change in Environmental Justice

 This collaboration with Environmental Health News is led by founding director Ami Zota, ScD, MS, professor of Environmental Health Sciences.
-Tune in to this biweekly podcast to explore career paths, research, and significant ideas from both past and present Agents of Change fellows, as well as other experts.
+Tune in to the Agents of Change biweekly podcast (hosted by Brian Bienkowski, managing editor of The New Lede) to explore career paths, research, and significant ideas from both past and present Agents of Change fellows, as well as Columbia Mailman faculty and other experts in the field.
 Topics cover a wide range of issues, including air pollution, youth engagement, and plastics.

 Listen and subscribe on SoundCloud, Spotify, Apple Podcast, and Audible.